ChadHartman/sw-imperial-assault/_posts/2016-10-23-open_to_interpretation.md

 ###### open_to_interpretation_2

-> The Imperials were waiting for the Rebels and sprung a trap!
-An E-Web Engineer is deployed behind a door, scraping his gun against the door in anticipation of the oncoming bloodbath.
+> An E-Web Engineer is deployed behind a door, scraping his gun against the door in anticipation of the oncoming bloodbath.
 An Imperial Officer and Stormtrooper block the tunnels (represented by Rebel tokens) to funnel the Rebels in the hallway.

 ###### open_to_interpretation_3